Set up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 This basketball defence drill works on defensive positioning to prevent opponent rebounds.

-For this basketball tryout drill, four offensive players will spread around the midrange of the court.
-Four defensive players will start inside the key.
+Four offensive players will spread around the midrange of the court and four defensive players will start inside the key.
 The coach, who has possession of the basketball, will be on the free-throw line.

 Basketball Tryout Format

-• Basketball Drills: Assessing players’ shooting, passing, dribble, and defensive skills.
+• Basketball Drills: The shooting, passing, dribble, and defense of basketball players shall be tested.

-• Game-like scenarios: After running through basketball drills, emulate a “real-life” game scenario during tryouts.
+• Game-like scenarios: Once you have put the runners through basketball drills, stage a “real-life” game situation during tryouts.

 Basketball Tryout Plan